nemesisdb/nemesisdb/docs/docs/intro.md

 ## Install
-Change to your download location and install with `dpkg`.
+Open a terminal, change to your download location and install with `dpkg`.

 For example, to install version 0.3.0: